getlago/lago-docs/docs/guide/01_intro.md

 Creating [plans](./plans/overview) allows you to define how much your customers should pay for using your product.
 You can then combine plans and billable metrics to implement any billing model (i.e. subscription-based, usage-based, or hybrid).
 Billable metrics may be priced differently depending on the associated plan.

 ### 4. Invoicing
-An [invoice](./invoicing/overview) is generated for each customer at the end of the billing period, as defined in the corresponding plan.
+Lago automatically generates [invoices](./invoicing/overview) for each customer according to the plan model: the subscription fee can be billed at the beginning or at the end of the billing period while usage-based charges are always calculated at the end of the billing period.
 Invoices include fees, taxes and customer information.

-## Next steps
-Before you can start defining usage metrics and pricing plans, you must [deploy Lago locally](./self-hosting/docker).